Evolving convex curves by a generalized length-preserving flow

 {\bf Abstract} This paper deals with a generalized length-preserving flow for convex curves in the plane.
-It is shown that the flow exists globally and deforms convex curves into circles as time tends to infinity. \\\\ {\bf Keywords} \\ convex curve, curvature flow, length-preserving, quasilinear parabolic equation\\
+It is shown that the flow exists globally and deforms smooth initial curves into circles as time tends to infinity. \\\\ {\bf Keywords} convex curve, length-preserving flow, quasilinear parabolic equation.\\ {\bf Mathematics Subject Classification (2020) } {53A04, 53E10, 35K15, 35K59}